Paris Agreement on climate change: US withdraws as Trump calls it 'unfair'

 Leaving the accord aligns the United States with Syria and Nicaragua.

-Critics argue it will hurt the economy but supporters say it will create jobs down the line.
+Critics of the Paris agreement argue it hurts the economy but supporters say it will create jobs down the line.

+“The Paris accord will undermine our economy,” Trump said, adding that it “puts us at a permanent disadvantage.”

+Republican National Committee Chairwoman Ronna McDaniel applauded the news and credited Trump with delivering “on his campaign promise to put American workers first.”

+“The president is sending a clear message that we will no longer remain beholden to burdensome international deals at the expense of our taxpayers,” she said.
+“I commend the president for making this decision that will save the U.S. economy from the loss of millions of jobs and trillions in economic output.”

-Trump promoted his announcement Wednesday on Twitter – prompting American allies around the world to weigh in on the consequences of the U.S. withdrawing from the global pact.
+Trump hyped-up his announcement Wednesday on Twitter – prompting American allies around the world to weigh in on the consequences of the U.S. withdrawing from the global pact.

+German Chancellor Angela Merkel said that while she regrets the climate move, will keep working to `save our Earth'

+At a speech in Berlin, Chinese Premier Li Keqiang said that fighting climate change is a "global consensus" and an "international responsibility."

 Though there are no legal ramifications for pulling out of the accord, it does alienate America and diminish its standing as a global leader.